Diderot-Language/examples/README.md

 #### (1) Get SML/NJ
 The Diderot compiler is written in [SML/NJ](http://smlnj.org), so you'll need to install that first.
-There are different ways of doing this.

-**On Ubuntu Linux**: Use these two lines:

-	apt-get install smlnj
-	apt-get install ml-lpt

-The second command is needed for building the Diderot compiler, without that you'll get errors like "ml-lpt-lib.cm not defined".

-**Download OS-specific executables directly from http://smlnj.org**

-On the SML/NJ [Downloads](http://smlnj.org/dist/working/index.html)
-page, go to the topmost "Sofware links: files" link (currently 110.79) to get files needed to install SML/NJ on your platform.
+On the SML/NJ [Downloads](http://smlnj.org/dist/working/index.html) page, go to the topmost "Sofware links: files" link (currently 110.79) to get files needed to install SML/NJ on your platform.